Operating theater

-An operating theater (also known as an operating room (OR), operating suite, or operation suite) is a facility within a hospital where surgical operations are carried out in an aseptic environment.
+An operating theater (or operation theater, OT; also known as an operating room or OR, as well as an operating suite or operation suite) is a facility within a hospital where surgical operations are carried out in an aseptic environment.

-Historically, the term "operating theater" referred to a non-sterile, tiered theater or amphitheater in which students and other spectators could watch surgeons perform surgery.
-Contemporary operating rooms are usually devoid of a theater setting, making the term "operating theater" a misnomer in those cases.
+Historically, the term operating theater referred to a non-sterile, tiered theater or amphitheater in which students and other spectators could watch surgeons perform surgery.
+Contemporary operating rooms are usually devoid of a theater setting, making the term operating theater a misnomer in those cases.

-Operating rooms
+Classification of operation theatre

 Operating rooms are spacious, in a cleanroom, and well-lit, typically with overhead surgical lights, and may have viewing screens and monitors.
 Operating rooms are generally windowless, though windows are becoming more prevalent in newly built theaters to provide clinical teams with natural light, and feature controlled temperature and humidity.
 Special air handlers filter the air and maintain a slightly elevated pressure.
 Electricity support has backup systems in case of a black-out.
-Rooms are supplied with wall suction, oxygen, and possibly other anesthetic gases.
+Rooms are supplied with wall suction, oxygen, and possibly other gasses used during provision of anesthesia.
 Key equipment consists of the operating table and the anesthesia cart.
 In addition, there are tables to set up instruments.
 There is storage space for common surgical supplies.
 There are containers for disposables.
 Outside the operating room, or sometimes integrated within, is a dedicated scrubbing area that is used by surgeons, anesthetists, ODPs (operating department practitioners), and nurses prior to surgery.
 An operating room will have a map to enable the terminal cleaner to realign the operating table and equipment to the desired layout during cleaning.
 Operating rooms are typically supported by an anaesthetic room, prep room, scrub and a dirty utility room.

 Several operating rooms are part of the operating suite that forms a distinct section within a health-care facility.
 Besides the operating rooms and their wash rooms, it contains rooms for personnel to change, wash, and rest, preparation and recovery rooms, storage and cleaning facilities, offices, dedicated corridors, and possibly other supportive units.
 In larger facilities, the operating suite is climate- and air-controlled, and separated from other departments so that only authorized personnel have access.